LF-Decentralized-Trust-labs/Naryo/docs/configuration.md

 # 🎉 Naryo Configuration

 Naryo supports flexible configuration mechanisms.
-The new-core module requires manual configuration through custom implementation due to its framework-agnostic design and wide configuration domain.
+The core module requires manual configuration through custom implementation due to its framework-agnostic design and wide configuration domain.
 In contrast, the `core-spring` module allows traditional Spring Boot configuration using YAML or `.properties` files, based on the `EnvironmentProperties` model.